Communication: Computer

 For computer communication to be successful, the involved devices have to follow a common set of conventions governing their exchange.
-These conventions are known as the communication protocol and concern various aspects of the exchange, like the format of the data exchanged, how to respond to transmission errors, and how the two systems are synchronized, for example, how the receiver identifies the start and end of a signal.
-A significant distinction in this regard is between simplex, half-duplex, and full-duplex systems.
-For simplex systems, signals flow only in one direction from the sender to the receiver, like in radio, television, or screens displaying arrivals and departures at airports.
-Half-duplex systems allow two-way exchanges but signals can only flow in one direction at a time, like walkie-talkies or police radios.
+These conventions are known as the communication protocol.
+They concern various aspects of the exchange, like the format of messages and how to respond to transmission errors.
+They also cover how the two systems are synchronized, for example, how the receiver identifies the start and end of a signal.
+Based on the flow of informations, systems are categorized as simplex, half-duplex, and full-duplex.
+For simplex systems, signals flow only in one direction from the sender to the receiver, like in radio, cable television, and screens displaying arrivals and departures at airports.
+Half-duplex systems allow two-way exchanges but signals can only flow in one direction at a time, like walkie-talkies and police radios.
 In the case of full-duplex systems, signals can flow in both directions at the same time, like regular telephone and internet.
-In either case, it is often important that the connection is secure to ensure that the transmitted data reaches only the intended destination and not an unauthorized third party.
+In either case, it is often important for successful communication that the connection is secure to ensure that the transmitted data reaches only the intended destination and is not intercepted by an unauthorized third party.
+This can be achieved by using cryptography, which changes the format of the transmitted information to make it unintelligible to potential interceptors.

-Human-computer communication is a closely related field that concerns the question of how humans interact with computers.
-This happens through a user interface, which includes the hardware used to interact with the computer, like mouse, keyboard, and monitor, as well as the software used in the process.
-On the software side, most early user interfaces were command-line interfaces in which the user has to type a command to interact with the computer.
-Most modern user interfaces are graphical user interfaces, like Microsoft Windows and macOS.
-They involve various graphical elements through which the user can interact with the computer, like icons representing files and folders as well as buttons used to trigger commands.
-They are usually much easier to use for non-experts.
+Human-computer communication is a closely related field that concerns topics like how humans interact with computers and how data in the form of inputs and outputs is exchanged.
+This happens through a user interface, which includes the hardware used to interact with the computer, like a mouse, a keyboard, and a monitor, as well as the software used in the process.
+On the software side, most early user interfaces were command-line interfaces in which the user must type a command to interact with the computer.
+Most modern user interfaces are graphical user interfaces, like Microsoft Windows and macOS, which are usually much easier to use for non-experts.
+They involve graphical elements through which the user can interact with the computer, commonly using a design concept known as skeumorphism to make a new concept feel familiar and speed up understanding by mimicking the real-world equivalent of the interface object.
+Examples include the typical computer folder icon and recycle bin used for discarding files.
 One aim when designing user interfaces is to simplify the interaction with computers.
 This helps make them more user-friendly and accessible to a wider audience while also increasing productivity.